Great Fire of New York (1776): Effect on British occupation

-Major General James Robertson confiscated surviving uninhabited homes of known patriots and assigned them to British officers.
-Churches, other than the state churches (Church of England) were converted into prisons, infirmaries, or barracks.
+Major General James Robertson confiscated surviving uninhabited homes of known Patriots and assigned them to British officers.
+Churches, other than the state churches (Church of England), were converted into prisons, infirmaries, or barracks.
 Some of the common soldiers were billeted with civilian families.
-There was a great influx of Loyalist refugees into the city resulting in further overcrowding, and many of these returning and additional Loyalists from patriot-controlled areas encamped in squalid tent cities on the charred ruins.
+Previous to the fire, the British struggled with possible logistical and housing issues after the possible capture, which were further exacerbated after the fire.
+In the following weeks of the occupation was a great influx of Loyalist refugees into the city, resulting in further overcrowding, and many of these returning and additional Loyalists from patriot-controlled areas encamped in squalid tent cities on the charred ruins.
+These circumstances resulted in a rise of tensions between the loyalists and British authorities, with loyalists often expecting help and protection, with no results.
 The fire convinced the British to put the city under martial law rather than returning it to civilian authorities.
+Martial law also arose due to New York being a city already occupied and very divided by allegiance.
 Crime and poor sanitation were persistent problems during the British occupation, which did not end until they evacuated the city on November 25, 1783.